-For a complete security audit of your WordPress site, follow the instructions in our step by step ultimate WordPress security guide.
+For a complete security audit of your WordPress site, follow the instructions in our step-by-step ultimate WordPress security guide.

-13. Troubleshooting Maintenance Tasks
+13. Troubleshoot Maintenance Tasks

-However, most users don’t run a staging site.
-In that case, you’ll have to expect a temporary slow site and some unexpected errors.
+However, most WordPress users don’t run a staging site.
+In that case, you will have to expect a temporarily slow site and some unexpected errors.

 One way to deal with this is by putting your WordPress site in maintenance mode.
-Alternatively, you can perform these tasks during your low traffic hours.
+Alternatively, you can perform these tasks during your low-traffic hours.

 If you run across an issue, then see our guide on how to fix common WordPress errors.
 If the error you are seeing is not listed there, then follow the steps in our WordPress troubleshooting guide.
 It will help you locate the problem and find a solution.